 - laser therapy to burn off the blood vessels that feed the wart

 Salicylic acid cream and liquid nitrogen are the most common treatments.
 Both require multiple treatments over several weeks to get rid of the wart or warts.

 Salicylic acid is available over the counter.
 You can use it at home.
-Follow the directions on the packaging, and expect to apply the medication for at least twelve weeks.
+Follow the directions on the packaging, and expect to apply the medication for at least 12 weeks.

 If your wart is deep or if it reoccurs, you may need to see a doctor.
 Your doctor may combine different treatments, such as cryotherapy with salicylic acid, for more effective results.

 If you suspect you have a plantar wart, you should check in with your doctor.
 It can be hard to tell how much the wart has grown beneath the skin.
 You should definitely see a doctor if the wart is causing you pain or spreading to another location.

 A doctor can help you determine which treatment is best for you based on how advanced the wart is.
 If the wart has returned, for example, your doctor might choose a different combination treatment to ensure its removal.